bvaughn/task-runner/source/README.md

 * `tr.Failsafe`: Decorates a task and re-dispatches errors as successful completions.
 * `tr.Stub`: No-op task primarily useful for unit testing of default, op-op values (that can be replaced with meaningful tasks to customize behavior).
 * `tr.Retry`: Decorator for tasks that should be retried on error.
 This can be useful for tasks that might fail intermittently due to things like a temporary loss of Internet connectivity.
+* `tr.StopOnSuccess`: Runs a series of tasks until one of them successfully completes.
 * `tr.Timeout`: Decorates a Task and enforces a timeout.
 If the decorated task has not completed within the specified time limits, the decorator errors.
 * `tr.Sleep`: Sleeps for an amount of time to pass before completing.